 The coastal environment is constantly changing as the shoreline moves and sea level varies.
-These natural changes that occur at the coast become a hazard when they threaten human life and property.
+These natural changes become a hazard when they threaten human life and property.

-Coastal erosion and coastal flooding are the main coastal hazards in our City.
-Coastal hazard risks will be further exacerbated in the future by rising sea levels and increased frequency of damaging or disruptive weather patterns as a result of climate change.
+Coastal erosion and coastal flooding are the main coastal hazards in our city.
+Coastal hazard risks will be made worse in the future as climate change leads to rising sea levels and an increased frequency of damaging or disruptive weather patterns.

 We want to manage the risk from coastal hazards in Porirua and improve the resilience of our communities, now and into the future.

 Porirua City Council is undertaking a full review of the District Plan.
 The District Plan tells us what we can and can’t do with our land.
 It makes rules about where we can subdivide, what activities we can do and where we can do them.
 For more information visit our District Plan page.